solidjs/solid-docs-legacy/langs/en/tutorials/stores_nocontext/lesson.md

 );
 ```

-> It is possible to create your own root to hold the global store, instead of using Context, but Context is generally a simpler solution.
+> While it is possible to use global state and computations, Context is sometimes a better solution.
 Additionally, it is important to note that global state should not be used in SSR (server side rendering) solutions, such as Solid Start.
 On the server, global state is shared across requests, and the lack of data isolation can (and will) lead to bugs, memory leaks and has security implications.
 It is recommended that application state should always be provided via context instead of relying on global.

-> It should be noted that Context is a form of dependency injection, it _is not_ a reactive primitive.